snehabisht13/Landing-Page-Codsoft-/README.md

-# Landing-Page-Codsoft- This is a landing page made of Restraunt named "Bisht Bistro's" using HTML and CSS.
+# Landing-Page-Codsoft- This is a landing page made for Restraunt named "Bisht Bistro's" using HTML and CSS.